R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

-As can be seen, in the image above, we get a new sheet name and we don’t have the indexes as a column in the Excel sheet.
-Note, if you get the error ‘could not find function “write.xlsx”‘ it may be that you did not load the xlsx library.
+As can be seen in the image above, we get a new sheet name, and the indexes are not a column in the Excel sheet.
+Note that if you get the error ‘could not find function “write.xlsx,’ it may be that you did not load the xlsx library.

-Writing Multiple Pandas Dataframes to an Excel File:
+Writing Multiple r Dataframes to an Excel File:

-In this section, we are going to learn how to write multiple dataframes to one Excel file.
+In this section, we will learn how to write multiple dataframes to one Excel file.
 More specifically, we will use R and the xlsx package to write many dataframes to multiple sheets in an Excel file.

-First, we start by creating three dataframes and add them to a list.
+First, we create three dataframes and add them to a list.

 df1 <-data.frame('Names' = c('Andreas', 'George', 'Steve',